How to declutter items your 'fantasy self' stubbornly holds on to

 It can make your dreams of a tidy, streamlined home come true

 Know that your 'fantasy self' is a subconscious element of who you are, and learning about it may be the key to finally maintaining a less cluttered home, and will help you let go of belongings you've clung to for years.
-Here, professional organizers and psychology experts explain how to use this knowledge to declutter your home.
+Here, professional organizers and a psychology expert explain how to use this knowledge to declutter your home.

 What is your 'fantasy self'?

-Shari B. Kaplan, licenced psychotherapist and Integrative Mental Health Clinician at Cannectd Wellness, says, 'The fantasy self represents an aspirational version of ourselves – the idealized image we imagine achieving someday, filled with traits, hobbies, or lifestyles we think would bring us happiness or fulfillment.
+Shari B. Kaplan, licenced psychotherapist and Integrative Mental Health Clinician at Cannectd Wellness, says, 'The fantasy self represents an aspirational version of ourselves – the idealized image we imagine achieving someday, filled with traits, hobbies, or lifestyles we think would bring us happiness or fulfilment.
 This version might stem from societal expectations, unresolved dreams, or the hope of transformation.'

-The ukulele I was holding onto was part of the fantasy I had in my head about the version of myself that could play the guitar – my fantasy self.
+The guitar I was holding onto was part of the fantasy I had in my head about the version of myself that could play the guitar – my fantasy self.
 And it's because of this fantasy version of myself that I lacked the motivation to declutter and kept that possession for so long despite never using it.

 Why is it hard to let go of items belonging to your fantasy self?

 There are many reasons why a person might find it difficult to part with their fantasy selves' possessions.
-On that Linda Samuels, certified professional organizer and founder of Oh, So Organized!, has come across with their clients is the tough process of letting go of a past version of who you have been or who you wish to one day become.
+Something Linda Samuels, certified professional organizer and founder of Oh, So Organized!, has come across with their clients is the tough process of letting go of a past version of who you have been or who you wish to one day become.

 'In the organizing industry, we often use the term aspirational to refer to the objects that represent who we were in the past or who we want to be in the future, but the term fantasy also works,' says Linda.
 'These types of objects can be incredibly challenging to let go of, even though the likelihood of ever using them is improbable because a person might miss parts of who they used to be or they imagine their future differently to how they are living in the present.'